Kamiz660/Spamurai-AI-web-extension/README.md

 - Chrome latest version
 - Operating system: Windows 10 or 11; macOS 13+ (Ventura and onwards); Linux; or ChromeOS (from Platform 16389.0.0 and onwards) on Chromebook Plus devices.
 Chrome for Android, iOS, and ChromeOS on non-Chromebook Plus devices are not yet supported by the APIs which use Gemini Nano.
-- Storage: At least 22 GB of free space on the volume that contains your Chrome profile.
+- Storage: At least 22 GB of free space on the volume that contains your Chrome profile. (it is small in size but won't isnstall if not enough free space)

 ---